OkoroaforKelechiDivine/inventory-management-system/README.md

 ✔️ Run the application:</br>
    ⚡```java -jar target/inventory-management-system.jar```

-Open a web browser and go to http://localhost:8080 to see the application in action
+✔️ Open a web browser and go to http://localhost:8080 to see the application in action

+# Features
+This application includes the following features:

+&larr;RESTful API endpoints for retrieving and updating data &larr;Spring Data JPA for database access &larr;Thymeleaf templates for rendering HTML pages &larr;Spring Security for authentication and authorization

 ✔️ Java 11<br/>
 ✔️ Spring Boot<br/>